Frequently Asked Questions (FAQ’s) about Heart Disease

 These are generally produced inside our bodies in the liver but we can get cholesterol from the animal-based foods we eat such as eggs, milk, meat, etc.

 While it is useful for our body in optimal quantity, too much cholesterol can be harmful to us.
-This is because it can build up into the walls of our arteries, narrowing the vessels, and causing a heart disease namely atherosclerosis.
+This is because it can build up into the walls of our arteries, narrowing the vessels, causing a heart disease namely atherosclerosis.

 This disease is characterized by limiting the flow of blood into the heart muscles and eventually blocking them leading to fatal consequences.